putyourlightson/open-api/README.md

 API documentation: http://docs.eeopenapi.apiary.io/

-* Please note that Open API isin beta and therefore not ready for use in production.
+\* *Please note that Open API is in beta and therefore not ready for use in production.*